Retropex/custom-ocean.xyz-dashboard/README.md

 - **Profitability Calculations**: Daily and monthly profit estimates in USD and BTC
 - **Network Stats**: Current Bitcoin difficulty, network hashrate, and block count
 - **Payout Tracking**: Monitor unpaid earnings and estimated time to next payout
+- **Workers Dashboard**: View and manage your mining fleet with status, hashrate, and earnings for each device
+- **Worker Filtering**: Filter and search your miners by status (online/offline) or type (ASIC/FPGA)
 - **High Performance**: Optimized for low-resource environments with data compression
 - **Responsive Design**: Works on desktop, tablet, and mobile devices
 - **Retro Boot Screen**: Bitcoin-themed boot sequence with system initialization display